shedskin/shedskin/docs/documentation.rst

 Introduction
 ------------

 Shed Skin is an experimental Python-to-C++ compiler designed to speed up the execution of computation-intensive Python programs.
 It converts programs written in a restricted subset of Python to C++.
-The C++ code can be compiled to executable code, which can be run either as a standalone program or as an extension module easily imported and used in a regular Python program.
+The C++ code can be compiled to executable code, which can be run either as a standalone program or as an extension module that is imported from a regular Python program.

 Shed Skin uses type inference techniques to determine the implicit types used in a Python program, in order to generate the explicit type declarations needed in a C++ version.
 Because C++ is statically typed, Shed Skin requires Python code to be written such that all variables are (implicitly!) statically typed.

-Besides the typing and subset restrictions, supported programs cannot freely use the Python standard library, although about 25 common modules are supported, such as :code:`random` and :code:`re` (see `Library limitations`_).
+Besides the typing and subset restrictions, supported programs cannot freely use the Python standard library, although about 30 common modules are (partially) supported, such as :code:`random` and :code:`re` (see `Library limitations`_).

 Additionally, the type inference techniques employed by Shed Skin currently do not scale very well beyond several thousand lines of code (the largest compiled program is about 6,000 lines (sloccount)).
 In all, this means that Shed Skin is currently mostly useful to compile smallish programs and extension modules, that do not make extensive use of dynamic Python features or the standard or external libraries.
 See here for a collection of 75 non-trivial example programs.